Potri2357/LearnFlow/README.md

 - Wait a few seconds and try again

 **2. PDF Extraction Fails**
+- The system now supports SCANNED PDFs via Tesseract OCR.
+- Ensure `Tesseract-OCR` is installed on the server.
-- Ensure PDF is text-based (not scanned image)
+- Ensure `poppler-utils` (or `pdftoppm`) is in the System PATH.
-- Try uploading as plain text instead

 **3. Questions Not Generating**
 - Check Gemini API key in `.env`